catamphetamine/anychan/src/imageboard/README.md

   titleCensored: InlineContent?,
   // The date on which the comment was posted.
   createdAt: Date,
+  // "Last Modified Date".
+  // I guess it includes all possible comment "modification"
+  // actions like editing comment text, deleting attachments, etc.
+  // Is present on "modified" comments in "get thread comments"
+  // API response of `lynxchan` engine.
+  updatedAt: Date?,
   // `2ch.hk` provides means for "original posters" to identify themselves
   // when replying in their own threads with a previously set "OP" cookie.
   isThreadAuthor: boolean?,